mgmt-sa-tiger-team/skylight/README.md

 ansible-playbook provision.yml -e @vars/myworkshop.yml
 ```

 It takes roughly one hour to provision an environment for a single student.
 For multi student accounts, it is recommended you set the number of forks (in `ansible.cfg`) to the number of students.
-The main reason is that it instructs Ansible to run all of theTower installations in parallel.
+The main reason is that it instructs Ansible to run all of the Tower installations in parallel.

 ```
 [defaults]